amirveyseh/MadDog/README.md

 2. Download the pre-trained models from ... and extract them in the root directory of the repository
 3. Install the requirements in `requirements.txt`
 4. Install the packages by running `pip install -e .` in the root directory of the repository
-5. Change the working directory to `prototype/app` and run `python server.py`
+5. Change the working directory to `prototype/app` and run `python server.py`.
+The server will be run on port 5000.

 # Demo